Anne Marsh-Caldwell

-Anne Marsh-Caldwell (1791–1874) was an English novelist, popular in the Victorian period.
+Anne Marsh-Caldwell (née Caldwell; 9 January 1791 – 5 October 1874) was an English novelist, popular during the Victorian era.
 Her unmarried name was Anne Caldwell, and from 1817 when she married Arthur Cuthbert Marsh, to 1858, she was known as Anne Marsh.

 Life

-She was the third daughter and fourth child of James Caldwell, J.P., of Linley Wood, Staffordshire, who was recorder of Newcastle-under-Lyme, and deputy-lieutenant of the county; her mother was Elizabeth, daughter and coheiress of Thomas Stamford of Derby.
+Caldwell was the third daughter and fourth child of James Caldwell, J.P., of Linley Wood, Talke, Staffordshire, who was recorder of Newcastle-under-Lyme, and deputy-lieutenant of the county; her mother was Elizabeth, daughter and coheiress of Thomas Stamford of Derby.
 In July 1817 she married Arthur Cuthbert Marsh, latterly of Eastbury Lodge, Hertfordshire.

 She was a long-standing friend of the family of Josiah Wedgwood, the pottery manufacturer, and an acquaintance of Charles Darwin and his wife Emma (née Wedgwood).

 On the death of her brother, James Stamford Caldwell, in 1858, Anne Marsh succeeded to the estate of Linley Wood, and resumed by royal licence the surname of Caldwell in addition to that of Marsh.
 She died at Linley Wood, 5 October 1874.

 Works

-Anne Marsh was one of the most popular British novelists, for nearly a quarter of a century.
+Anne Marsh was one of the most popular British novelists for nearly a quarter of a century.
 Her first book, Two Old Men's Tales, was made up of two stories, The Deformed and The Admiral's Daughter.
 It was published at the suggestion of Harriet Martineau.
 Recognised as didactic in character, her books were published anonymously and mainly describe life in the upper middle class and the lower ranks of the aristocracy.
 They include the following: